 Fred is an alumni student from the Adventure program and completed the Bachelor Degree in Tourism Management.

-Steve Ludwig, ACMG Ski Guide (Association of Canadian Mountain Guides).
+— ACMG ski guide (Association of Canadian Mountain Guides)

 Steve has 20 years experience in expedition mountaineering in Canada, the Yukon, Europe and South America.
 Steve brought formalized Telemark skiing skills instruction to Canada in 1978.
 He is currently employed by Yamnuska School, Pacific Granite Mountaineering and the Canmore Nordic Centre.
 ACMG (Association. of Canadian Mountain Guides) Ski Guide, Master Instructor with the Canadian Association of Nordic Ski Instructors, and a former program director with Outward Bound Western Canada